graphql-boilerplates/react-fullstack-graphql/quickstart-with-apollo/README.md

 graphcool deploy
 ```

-The `Post` type is now added to your data model and the corresponding CRUD operations are generted.
+The `Post` type is now added to your data model and the corresponding CRUD operations are generated.

 ### 3. Connect the app with your GraphQL API